szmitadrianna/Online_Retail_Analytics_-Project/README.md

 Welcome to my first data project, where I showcase the skills I have independently developed over the past few months.
 The main objective of this project was to design and build a relational database from scratch for a sample online store using MySQL.
 The entire structure was designed according to the principles of Third Normal Form (3NF) to ensure data integrity and consistency.

-### ERD Diagram

 The product data (names, categories, store name) was inspired by publicly available information from a real-life example — Gym Glamour — and was used solely for educational and demonstrative purposes.
 All other data, such as product prices, stock levels, customer information, and sales records, is entirely fictional and manually created for the purpose of this project.
 No private data has been used.
+Every table, record, and query has been carefully crafted to reflect a realistic e-commerce environment and to demonstrate my ability to work with relational databases, SQL, and data modeling.
+The main objective of this project was to design and build a relational database from scratch for a sample online store using MySQL.
+The entire structure was designed according to the principles of Third Normal Form (3NF) to ensure data integrity and consistency.

 Every table, record, and query has been carefully crafted to reflect a realistic e-commerce environment and to demonstrate my ability to work with relational databases, SQL, and data modeling.

 ## Project scope